mpsonntag/snippets/courses/teaching/Linux.md

 ## Using different java versions

-Currently there are a couple of java version from two main distributers (Oracle, OpenJava) flying around.
+Currently, there are a couple of java version from two main distributors (Oracle, OpenJava) flying around.
 One can have both of them installed and switch between them using the `update-alternatives` command.